TravelNew Zealand

 With a kayak, you can circumvent navigate the Island.
 Otherwise, grab a water taxi heading North into the park and the provider will stop at the top of Adele Island and show off the seal colony.

-Have you visited any of these islands in New Zealand or know more that should be on this list?
-Let us know in the comment section below.
+Have you visited any of these incredible islands in New Zealand, or do you have others you think should be included on this list?
+I’d love to hear about your experiences and recommendations—please share them in the comments below!

 Read Next